git-mahade/Javascript/README.md

 ---

-## 22. While loop using break Program in JavaScript
+## 22. While loop using break and continue Program in JavaScript

 **[⬆ Back to Top](#table-of-contents)**